sujith-rek/dexie-fintrac/README.md

 ## Dexie App

-## ToDo
-- [ ] use Snack bar for successfully adding expense
+Finance tracker built with Angular with IndexedDB storage.
+DB services is provided by Dexie.js.

+### TODO
-- [ ] use Snack bar for successfully adding Income
+- [ ] Add the features for visualizing the data

-- [ ] sorting and filters for expense and income
+- [ ] Add the features for managing the data